After a week of teasing, Israel’s Eden Alene has released the revamped version of “Set Me Free”, her song for Eurovision 2021.

 The new version of “Set Me Free” has a darker, more bass-heavy sound when compared to the funky tones of the original track.
 This new sound provides a greater contrast between the music itself and Eden’s sweet vocal.
 She shows off the full extent of her vocal capacity, with flourishes and whistle tones throughout.
 If Eden can nail her notes on the night, this will surely impress the juries and help see her through to the grand final.

-Fans have also noted that this whistle note might be the highest note in Eurovision history.
-According to Eurovision 2014’s ‘Book Of Records’, the highest note thus far belongs to Maja Blagdan and “Sveta ljubav” (Croatia 1996), which has a Bb5.
-Estonia’s “La Forza” (2018) and Australia’s “Zero Gravity” (2019) may have both broken the record since the segment was shown, but Eden’s B6 note is higher than any of these songs’ highest reach.
+Fans have also noted that this whistle note is the highest note in Eurovision history.
+According to Eurovision 2014’s ‘Book Of Records’, the highest note thus far belongs to Maja Blagdan and “Sveta ljubav” (Croatia 1996), which has a Bb6 (incorrectly listed as Bb5).
+A higher note has not been sung on the Eurovision stage as of yet, by neither Elina Nechayeva in 2018 nor Kate Miller-Heidke in 2019, which makes Eden’s B6 note the new title holder.

 As the song approaches its climax, there is a drum build-up before the final drop of the last chorus.
 This helps build momentum and makes the track feel more complete.